RafaFariasVarona/WHALE/README.md

 ## Introduction

 **WHALE** is a bioinformatics pipeline based on Nextflow and nf-core for long-read DNA sequencing analysis.
-It takes a samplesheet as input and performs quality control, alignment, variant calling and annotation.
+It is optimized for the study and diagnosis of rare diseases.
+It takes a samplesheet as input and performs quality control, alignment, variant calling (and its integration) and annotation.

 <p align="center">
   <img src="docs/images/esquema_general.png">